 10. Names That Come With Expectations

-'Swift', 'Bullet', 'Einstein', 'Champ'—this could work extremely well, especially when you are stood on a podium picking up a trophy, but sometimes those 'expectation names' fall flat.
+'Swift,' 'Bullet,' 'Einstein,' 'Champ'—this could work extremely well, especially when you are standing on a podium picking up a trophy, but sometimes those 'expectation names' fall flat.
 What if Champ never wins a title?
 What if Swift is a little slow?
 What if Einstein doesn't know his sit from his down?

 Now you have an ironic name, which could be fun in itself, unless you are not great at being laughed at when Bullet proves less of a speedy, dynamic force and more of a couch potato.
 Just remember, names with expectations can have a sting in their tail!